produvia/kryptos/README.md

 $ flask run
 ```

-To call the server, use the `strat` command in a seperate terminal
+To call the server, use the `strat` command in a separate terminal
 ```bash
 $ strat -ta macdfix --rpc
 ```